arklumpus/VectSharp/docs/triangulation.md

         graphics.FillPath(triangle, colours[i % colours.Length]);
     }

-    // Rasterise the frame as a SixLabors.ImageSharp.Image.
+    // Create the frame.
-    SixLabors.ImageSharp.Image frame = page.SaveAsImage(10);
+    Frame frame = new Frame(graphics, 16);

-    // Set the delay for the frame. frame.Frames[0].Metadata.GetFormatMetadata(SixLabors.ImageSharp.Formats.Gif.GifFormat.Instance).FrameDelay = 2;

-    // Add the frame to the animated GIF. gifAnimation.Frames.AddFrame(frame.Frames[0]);
+    // Add the frame to the animation. animation.AddFrame(frame);
 }

-// Remove the initial black frame that was added when we created the image. gifAnimation.Frames.RemoveFrame(0);

-// Get the metadata for the GIF.
-SixLabors.ImageSharp.Formats.Gif.GifMetadata metadata = gifAnimation.Metadata.GetFormatMetadata(SixLabors.ImageSharp.Formats.Gif.GifFormat.Instance);

-// Use a local colour table (i.e., a different colour table for each frame). metadata.ColorTableMode = SixLabors.ImageSharp.Formats.Gif.GifColorTableMode.Local;

-// Make the GIF loop infinitely. metadata.RepeatCount = 0;

-// Save the image as an animated GIF.
+// Save the animation as an animated GIF, with a scale factor of 10. animation.SaveAsAnimatedGIF("TriangulationAnimation.gif", 10);
-SixLabors.ImageSharp.ImageExtensions.SaveAsGif(gifAnimation, "TriangulationAnimation.gif");

 {% endhighlight %}
 </details>